nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 ## Check Installation

-You may have to enable the Jupyter notebook extension if it is not done already.
-You can check which extension is enabled using the following command:
+You may have to enable the Jupyter notebook extension if it is not already done.
+You can view enabled extensions using the following command:

 ``` bash
 $ jupyter nbextension list